Expert's opinion

 As a result, the body gets the nutrients it needs, which can help ward off diseases and other health ailments.
 However, if you’re a vegetarian, you might wonder if the Mediterranean diet suits you.

-The vegetarian Mediterranean diet, different than a vegan diet, offers an option for plant-based individuals allowing them to reap the benefits of the classic Mediterranean diet while following a meatless approach.
+The vegetarian Mediterranean diet, different than a vegan diet, offers an option for plant based diet individuals allowing them to reap the benefits of the classic Mediterranean diet while following a meatless approach.

 Read on to discover more about this diet and various vegetarian Mediterranean diet recipes.